 Peanut Brittle

-I know a lot of people are intimidated by cooked sugar candies such as Caramel and toffee, but peanut brittle is the most forgiving and easy of them all.
+I know a lot of people are intimidated by cooked sugar candies like Caramel Sauce, Pecan Praline Candy, and Toffee, but peanut brittle is the most forgiving and easy of them all.
+If this is your first time venturing into candy making, you’ve picked a good place to start.

-It’s so easy that I consider it silly to buy it from those specialty stores for $20/tin, when you can make a big batch yourself for a few dollars.
-Ditto for Chocolate Bark and many Shipping friendly Food Gifts.
+The process here is so easy that I consider it silly to buy it from those specialty stores for $20/tin, when you can make a big batch yourself for a few dollars.
+Ditto for Chocolate Bark and many of my other favorite Shipping-friendly Food Gifts.

 Many peanut brittle recipes don’t provide a target temperature for cooking, which I sort of understand because we’re aiming for the final amber stage, known as “hard crack,” but I provide a temperature below so you can nail it every time without question.